tomPorter/sample_app/README.markdown

 		render_views

+*	To see differences between local branch and remote branch, have to use fetch.  `git fetch` is different from `git pull` in that `git pull` merges changes with local branch, while `git fetch` updates the index with entries for `origin/master`???

+		git fetch
+		git diff master origin/master | mate

 * When originally in rspec\_250 branch Pushed to heroku with:

 		git push heroku rspec_250:master

+*	Lesson 4: Introduces Blueprint CSS framework.
+(May need to look at how this relates to Compass, I think hey are pretty different)

 ## Full gem list installed in my gemset: ##